biancaghiurutan/nexmo-developer/_documentation/conversation/concepts/event.md

 ---
 title: Event
 description: Conversations are event-driven.
-Events are generated whern ley activities occur.
+Events are generated when key activities occur.
 ---

 # Event

-Conversations are event-driven.
+Conversations and other Nexmo objects such as Members and Applications are event-driven.
 When key activities occur an event is generated, which can be handled by the application.
 For example when a User joins a Conversation a `member:joined` event is fired.
 Other events include `member:left`, and `member:invited`.

 The following code snippet shows that code can be executed based on the event fired: